 “It’s not a one-off,” Stephen Little, vice president of personalized medicine at Qiagen, said in a telephone interview.
 “It’s part of a much bigger trend in medicine.”

 The next companion diagnostic Qiagen will introduce probably will be with Boehringer Ingelheim GmbH for a lung cancer treatment, Little said.

-The FDA convened a meeting on the oversight of diagnostic tests made by laboratories ranging from Madison, New Jersey- based Quest Diagnostics Inc. (DGX) to small individual operations.
+The FDA convened a meeting on the oversight of diagnostic tests made by laboratories ranging from Madison, New Jersey- based Quest Diagnostics Inc. (DGX:US) to small individual operations.
 The agency generally hasn’t regulated tests that tended to be low risk and were developed and performed in labs.